 Creating the ParticleSet

 To work with a collection of particles, you can now create the ParticleSet to support convenient looping over sets of Particle.
-For lightweight purposes, Particle class does not subclass from the more complex GameObject, however, as JavaScript is a untyped language, it is still possible for ParticleSet to subclass from and refine GameObjectSet to take advantage of the existing set-specific functionality.
+For lightweight purposes, the Particle class does not subclass from the more complex GameObject, however, as JavaScript is an untyped language, it is still possible for ParticleSet to subclass from and refine GameObjectSet to take advantage of the existing set-specific functionality.

 In the src/engine/particles folder, create particle_set.js, and define the ParticleSet to be a subclass of GameObjectSet.